Writing Proficiency Exam (WPE)

 - When is the WPE offered?

-- How do I sign up for the WPE and how much does it cost?
+- How do I register for the WPE and how much does it cost?

 - When is the deadline for WPE registration?